st235/HSE.MLInCV/README.md

 # Machine Learning in Computer Vision

-## Image Segmentation: segment humans from background
+## Image Segmentation: separate humans from background

 A lightweight model to segment the prominent humans in the scene in videos captured by a smartphone or web camera.